WillHua127/EnzymeFlow/README.md

 ### Model Inference

+### 1. RFDiff-AA

 For RFDiff-AA and LigandMPNN, please refer to [link](https://github.com/baker-laboratory/rf_diffusion_all_atom) and [link](https://github.com/dauparas/LigandMPNN?tab=readme-ov-file).
-For each enzyme-reaction pair in evaluation data, we use [RFDiff-AA](https://github.com/baker-laboratory/rf_diffusion_all_atom) to generate 100 catalytic pockets for each unique substrate.
+For each enzyme-reaction pair in evaluation data, we use [RFDiff-AA](https://github.com/baker-laboratory/rf_diffusion_all_atom) to generate 100 catalytic pockets (with 32 residues) for each unique substrate.
 Then we use [LigandMPNN](https://github.com/dauparas/LigandMPNN?tab=readme-ov-file) to perform sequence prediction (inverse folding) on the generated catalytic pockets post-hoc.

+### 2. ESM3

+For ESM3, please refer to [link](https://github.com/evolutionaryscale/esm).
+For each sequence representation of generated catalytic pocket, we use [ESM3](https://github.com/evolutionaryscale/esm) to recover the full enzyme sequence (by 'entire' meaning, we recover 32 residues into a sequence of 200 residues).
+We can perform enzyme retrieval on both (1) pocket enzymes sequences and (2) full enzyme sequences.